 Professional Certificate in Instructional Leadership

 QELi, in partnership with the Melbourne Graduate School of Education, University of Melbourne is seeking expressions of interests from educators interested in completing the Professional Certificate in Instructional Leadership in Brisbane.
-QELi is in discussions with the University of Melbourne to host the program in either Semester 2 2019 or Semester 1 2020.
+QELi is in discussions with the University of Melbourne to host the program in Semester 1 2020.
 Please register your interest below.

 Built on the work of Professors Stephen Dinham and John Hattie, the Professional Certificate in Instructional Leadership course comprises two core subjects (25 percent) of Melbourne Graduate School of Education’s Master of Instructional Leadership:

 - Evidence for Learning and Teaching

 - Leading Learning and Teaching

 The course offers a taste of the Master of Instructional Leadership and addresses the gap in current educational leadership offerings with a real and constant focus on teaching and learning.

 The learning objectives aim to impact at the school level through the use of evidence based action learning and workplace based projects that enable you to improve student achievement and overall performance in your educational setting.
 The course embeds a strong emphasis on the use of research and evidence in school leaders’ professional practice, and aligns with the Australian Institute for Teaching and School Leadership National Professional